89luca89/terrible/README.md

 needed for this network bootstrap tasks, making it easily compatible with any type of role that you want to perform after this.

+During this process, virtual networks (bridges, VLANs, etc...) **inside the vm** will be ignored, this will improve detection of the networks we want to manage, improving compatibility with docker, k8s, nested-virtualization, etc...

 ### Storage

 This section explain how you can add some additional disk to the VMs.